Gorgmaster/homebridge-knx-de/vergleichV02V03.md

 		"port": 51826,
 		"pin": "031-45-154"
 	},
-	"description": "This is an example configuration file for KNX platform shim", "platforms": [
+	"description": "This is an example ....",
+	"platforms": [
 	],
 	"accessories": [